 - Finally, click Yes to confirm.

 On Windows 10, switching between primary and secondary monitors is a breeze.
-The quickest way is to alter it directly from the Settings app’s Display section, but you may also utilise the Nvidia Control Panel or AMD Catalyst Control Center.
+The quickest way is to alter it directly from the Settings app’s Display section, but you may also utilize the Nvidia Control Panel or AMD Catalyst Control Center.

 NOTE: These methods can also be used to set up numerous monitors.